oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/update1.md

     - Option 1: Update a copy of your Domain YAML file from the Initial use case.

-      - In the [Initial]({{< relref "/samples/domains/model-in-image/initial.md" >}}) use case, we suggested creating a Domain YAML file named `/tmp/sample/mii-initial-domain.yaml` or using the [domain resource](https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml) file that is supplied with the sample.
+      - In the [Initial]({{< relref "/samples/domains/model-in-image/initial.md" >}}) use case, we suggested creating a Domain YAML file named `/tmp/mii-sample/mii-initial.yaml` or using the `/tmp/mii-sample/domain-resources/WLS-AI/mii-initial-d1-WLS-AI-v1.yaml` file that is supplied with the sample.
-        - We suggest copying the original Domain YAML file and naming the copy `/tmp/sample/mii-update1.yaml` before making any changes.
+        - We suggest copying the original Domain YAML file and naming the copy `/tmp/mii-sample/mii-update1.yaml` before making any changes.

         - Working on a copy is not strictly necessary, but it helps keep track of your work for the different use cases in this sample and provides you a backup of your previous work.